statsig-io/statsig-forward-proxy/README.md

 ```
 --debug-logging: This enables state tracking logging that is emitted for various events within the proxy.
                  It will also emit useful data such as latency for some events.
---datadog-logging: This will emit the same metrics and events as debug logging to datadog metrics instead.
+--statsd-logging: This will emit the same metrics and events using statsd.
---force_gcp_profiling_enabled: Enable gcp cloud profiler by force
+--force_gcp_profiling_enabled: Enable gcp cloud profiler by force.
+--clear-external-datastore-on-unauthorized: When a 401/403 is received, clear external caches (such as redis).
+Noting that this is a potential reliability trade off.
 ```

 # Configuration